 FYI Your health, medical history, or gender can’t affect your premium.

-Under the health care law, insurance companies can take into account only 5 things when setting premium costs.
+Under the health care law, insurance companies can account for only 5 things when setting premiums.

-- Age: Older people can be charged up to 3 times more for premiums than younger people.
+Age: Premiums can be up to 3 times higher for older people than for younger ones.

-- Geographic location: Where you live has a big effect on your premiums.
-Competition, local regulation, and cost of living in different areas account for this.
+Location: Where you live has a big effect on your premiums.
+Differences in competition, state and local rules, and cost of living account for this.

-- Individual vs. family enrollment: Insurers can charge more for a plan that covers a spouse and/or dependents.
+Individual vs. family enrollment: Insurers can charge more for a plan that also covers a spouse and/or dependents.

-- Plan category: Plans are available in five categories: Bronze, Silver, Gold, Platinum, and catastrophic.
-The categories reflect how you and the plan share costs.
-Bronze plans will likely have lower premiums and higher out-of-pocket costs.
-Platinum plans are likely to have the highest premiums and lowest out-of-pocket costs.
+Plan category: There are five plan categories – Bronze, Silver, Gold, Platinum, and catastrophic.
+The categories are based on how you and the plan share costs.
+Bronze plans usually have lower monthly premiums and higher out-of-pocket costs when you get care.
+Platinum plans usually have the highest premiums and lowest out-of-pocket costs.

-States may limit how much these factors can affect premiums.
+States can limit how much these factors affect premiums.

-All Marketplace health plans cover the same list of essential health benefits.
-Insurance companies may offer more benefits than the minimum, which could also affect costs.
+All Marketplace health plans cover the same essential health benefits.
+Insurance companies may offer more benefits, which could also affect costs.

-Insurance companies can’t charge women more than men for the same policy.
+Insurance companies can’t charge women and men different prices for the same plan.

-They also can’t take health status into account when setting rates.
-All Marketplace policies must cover treatment for pre-existing conditions from the first day coverage begins.
+They also can’t take your current health or medical history into account.
+All health plans must cover treatment for pre-existing conditions from the day coverage starts.